The Complete Guide to Daycare Teacher Salaries

 When should you negotiate for a higher salary?

-When applying for a job, you should always negotiate for a higher salary.
+When applying for a job, always negotiate for a higher salary.
 If you are approaching the job with a degree, years of experience, and outstanding history of references, you’re in an ideal position to negotiate.

 Most budgets have some wiggle room built-in, so many employers can pay more than what is written in the job description.
 Whether they are willing to pay more is based on their evaluation of you as a candidate.

-For those still building your experience, the advice stands — always negotiate.
+For those still building your experience, the advice stands—always negotiate.
 You never know when the opportunity to ask for a raise will come, and the worst you can hear is “no.”

-Keep the entire package — salary and benefits — in mind as you negotiate.
+Keep the entire package—salary and benefits—in mind as you negotiate.

 Daycare teacher career potential